Incremental Multilingual Text2Cypher with Adapter Combination: Abstract

 \section{Abstract}

-Large Language Models enable users to access database using natural language interfaces using tools like Text2SQL, Text2SPARQL, and Text2Cypher, which translate user questions into structured database queries.
-While these systems improve database accessibility, most research focuses on English with limited multilingual support.
-This work investigates a scalable multilingual Text2Cypher, aiming to support new languages without re-running full fine-tuning, avoiding manual hyperparameter tuning, and maintaining performance close to joint multilingual fine-tuning.
-We train language-specific LoRA adapters for English, Spanish, and Turkish and combined them via uniform linear merging or learned fusion MLP with dynamic gating.
-Experimental results show that the fusion MLP recovers around 75\% of the accuracy gains from joint multilingual fine-tuning while requiring only a smaller subset of the data, outperforming linear merging across all three languages.
-This approach enables incremental language expansion to new languages by requiring only one LoRA adapter and a lightweight MLP retraining.
-Learned adapter fusion offers a practical alternative to expensive joint fine-tuning, balancing performance, data efficiency, and scalability for multilingual Text2Cypher task.
+Large Language Models (LLMs) enable natural language interfaces for graph databases, translating user questions into structured queries via tools like Text2SQL, Text2SPARQL or Text2Cypher.
+While these systems improve database accessibility, most existing research focuses on English with limited multilingual support.
+This work proposes a multilingual Text2Cypher framework that allows incremental addition of new languages without retraining the full model, while avoiding manual hyperparameter tuning and maintaining performance close to joint multilingual fine-tuning.
+Our approach trains language-specific LoRA adapters for English, Spanish and Turkish and combines them via either uniform linear merging or a learned fusion MLP with dynamic adapter weighting.
+Experiments show that the fusion MLP recovers ~75\% of the accuracy gains of joint multilingual fine-tuning while requiring substantially fewer training examples.
+Additionally, low-resource languages achieve competitive performance, demonstrating both efficiency and practical applicability for multilingual Text2Cypher systems.
+Overall, this work demonstrates that adapter fusion provides an effective method to combine multiple language-specific models, balancing performance, data efficiency and ease of extension in multilingual graph query systems.